meltemktn/meltemktn/README.md

 ## Hi there 👋

+PhD candidate in molecular biology and genetics @ METU Biological Sciences (Ankara, Turkey), currently working on the model organism _Bacillus subtilis_.

+Feel free to connect with me on LinkedIn: [Meltem Kutnu](https://www.linkedin.com/in/meltem-kutnu/)

+Fun fact about me: I like doves. 🕊️

 <!--
 **meltemktn/meltemktn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.